Institutional Review Board (IRB)

 The rules governing human subject research are described in the Code of Federal Regulations (CFR) at 45 CFR 46.
 Augustana's Institutional Review Board is federally approved and registered with the Office of Human Research Protections.
 The IRB meets regularly during the academic year and as needed.

 Investigators, as well as any assistant directly involved in data collection, are required to provide certification of training in the protection of human subjects in research prior to the beginning of the project.
-This requirement may be satisfied through free web-based training (NIH or CITI).
+This requirement may be satisfied through NIH free web-based training or CITI, which is free with a CITI membership.

 Please feel free to contact the Chair of the IRB Committee with questions or for guidance on process or methodology prior to submitting a proposal.
 View the steps describing what you, as the researcher, might expect.
 The IRB has developed several resources for investigators, who are encouraged to use these resources when submitting a proposal.
 Finally submit the IRB Proposal Form electronically to Academic Affairs.